Introduction

 Power calculation based on material-specific energy density requirements.
 The 20% margin accounts for process variations, assist gas pressure, and nozzle condition.

-How to Use the Maintenance Cost Calculator
+How to Use the Maintenance Scenario Tool

 Step-by-Step Guide